 Exposure to retail credit risk is limited to the provision of loans secured on property within the UK.
 All mortgage loan applications are reviewed by an individual underwriter supported by the use of application scorecards and are assessed with reference to The Nottingham's retail credit risk appetite statement which is approved by the Board Risk Committee.
 Exposure to retail credit risk is carefully monitored by the Retail Credit Committee which reports to the Board Risk Committee.
-Responsibility for day to day management is delegated to the Head of Risk.
+Responsibility for day to day management is delegated to the Head of Finance.

-5.2.1 Credit Risk: Loans and advances to customers (continued)
+5.1 Loans and advances to customers (continued)

-b) Secured Business Lending Credit Risk
+Secured Business Lending Credit Risk